 That’s where agencies can step up to the plate for their customers.
 They may not have the resources to track their reputation 24/7, but with the right tools, your agency does.

-1. Centralize client listings across locations and platforms
+1. Centralize client listings across locations and platforms for effective online reputation monitoring

 You and your team have already answered the question “what is reputation management?”
-Now you want to move toward better monitoring.
+Now you want to move toward better online reputation monitoring.
 The first step in effective reputation monitoring is getting everything under one roof.

-Online reputation management is a time-intensive job because it’s split across platforms.
+Online reputation monitoring is a time-intensive job because it’s split across platforms.
 You need to pay attention to Google, Yelp, Yahoo!, Bing, Google Maps, Apple Maps, and more.
 You also need to make sure you’re keeping tabs on Facebook, LinkedIn, and other social media platforms.

 Centralizing all of a client’s mentions, listings, and reviews simplifies the process.
 Instead of checking each platform, say, once a day, your team can track every review and mention as it comes in.
 Updating information across platforms is also easier.
 Instead of changing information on every platform, you can do the update once and make the change everywhere at once.